 Let’s start with this is not a trip that I recommend you do solo.
 Don’t rent a car and head out.
 In my opinion, renting a car would be a massive mistake.
 Oman has one of the highest death rates from traffic accidents in the world.
 And, unless you’ve already got a visa for Oman, you will run into problems.
 The logistics alone are a huge reason you need to book a tour of some form to take advantage of this trip.

 Map of Dubai and Oman

-We booked this trip through our hotel concierge, although there are now many options on Get Your Guide that you can pick from.
+We booked this trip through our hotel concierge, although there are now many Get The Guide options you can pick from.
 If you try to book this through your hotel, there will be raised eyebrows.
-Not sure why, but I got the overall sense that sending tourists out of the Emirates and over to Oman to spend money is not exactly a goal for the Dubai tourism industry.
+I got the overall sense that sending tourists out of the Emirates and over to Oman to spend money is not exactly a goal for the Dubai tourism industry.
 I had to insist on them booking this for us, and it is not advertised anywhere locally.